|

 As this was a successful make, I’m going to share the details in a tutorial format so you can have a go if you fancy trying it.

-Marble tile DIY tools and materials
+marble tile side table tools and materials

 You will need: